Crystal: Characterizing Relative Impact of Scholarly Publications: Evaluating Relative Impact via

 \subsection{Computational Cost}

 One might expect that jointly processing all citation contexts within a paper incurs greater computational cost than scoring each citation independently.
 We argue the opposite is true.

 \textbf{Number of LLM calls:} Consider a citation graph with $n$ citing papers and $m$ citation edges. \methodname{} makes three LLM calls per citing paper, resulting in $O(n)$ calls in total.
 The UKP approach, by contrast, scores each citation edge independently, requiring $O(m)$ calls.
-Since each paper typically cites many others, $m \gg n$ in practice, making \methodname{} asymptotically more efficient in terms of LLM calls and thus more scalable for large collections.
+Since each paper typically cites many others, $m \gg n$ in practice, making \methodname{} asymptotically more efficient in terms of LLM calls.
+This advantage becomes critical at scale.
+For example, OpenAlex~\cite{priem2022openalex}, comprises 248M papers and 1.9B citation edges, a scale at which \methodname{}'s $O(n)$ complexity offers a decisive computational advantage over edge-level approaches.

-\textbf{Token budget:} The total number of tokens processed by each approach is roughly the same because both ultimately consume the same citation contexts.
-However, \methodname{} has lower prompt overhead than UKP: because \methodname{} makes {$O(n)$} calls compared to UKP's {$O(m)$}, the prompt is repeated far fewer times.
-In practice, this overhead is further reduced by prompt caching, which renders repeated system prompts essentially free.
+\textbf{Token budget:} Token budgets are comparable, as both approaches consume the same citation contexts.
+However, \methodname{} incurs lower prompt overhead due to its {$O(n)$} calls versus UKP's {$O(m)$}, meaning the prompt repeats far fewer times.
+In practice, this overhead is further reduced by prompt caching, making repetitions essentially free.